Categories

 The King James Version (KJV) is the choice for many long-time Bible readers (complete with traditional Old English wording), though some now opt for the New King James Version (NKJV).

-To read a version that includes the Apocrypha books, consider The New Jerusalem Bible (NJB) or New American Bible (NAB).
+To read a version that includes the Apocrypha books, consider the Common English Version (CEB), New Jerusalem Bible (NJB) or New American Bible (NAB).